maresb/docker-build-veracrypt/README.md

 ```
  ---> df7f92f1a162
 ```
-Then you can look inside at the corresponding point with
+Then you can look inside the image at the corresponding point with
 ```
 docker run --rm -it df7f92f1a162 /bin/bash
 ```